 Capital assets, which include land, property, equipment and infrastructure assets (e.g., roads, bridges, water and sewer systems and similar items), are reported in the applicable governmental and business-type activities columns in the government-wide financial statements.
 Such assets are valued at cost where historical records are available and at an estimated historical cost where no historical records exist.
-Donated fixed assets are valued at their estimated fair market value on the date received.
+Donated fixed assets are valued at acquisition value.
 Additions, improvements and other capital outlays that significantly extend the useful life of an asset are capitalized.
 Other costs incurred for repairs and maintenance are expensed as incurred.
 Major outlays of capital assets and improvements are capitalized as projects are constructed.

-Depreciation on all assets is provided on the straight-line basis over the asset's estimated useful life.
+Depreciation on all assets is provided on the straight-line basis over an asset's estimated useful life.
 Capitalization thresholds (the dollar values above which asset acquisitions are added to the capital asset accounts) and estimated useful lives of capital assets reported in the government-wide statements and proprietary funds are as follows:

-ltem Capitaliza Thresh Estimated Useful Life
+Item Capitaliz Thresh Estimated Useful Life

 Buildings \$ 100 40 years

 Equipment and furniture 5 5-10 years

 Roads 250 15 years

 Bridges 250 40 years

 Collection sewer system assets 250 25-40 years

 Treatment plant sewer system assets 250 40 years

 Landfills and improvements 100 25 years